gustavoespindola/chunkerizer/README.md

 3. Run the project usign `streamlit run chunkerizer.py`

 ## Author
 This application was created by [Gustavo Espíndola](https://github.com/gustavoespindola).
-If you have any questions or feedback, please contact in our [CodeGPT Discord](https://discord.gg/mZf5aaYt) .
+If you have any questions, feedback or requests, please contact in our [Discord](https://discord.gg/mZf5aaYt) .

 ## License
 This project is licensed under the MIT License.